 Based on feedback from users and from additional findings a programming upgrade is being made to the gauge.
-This change will only report SAM numbers between 0.03 and 0.70.
+This change will only report SAM numbers between 0.03 and 0.82.
 The reason for this is that based on a large amount of testing this is the expected range within the test.
 This will help people learn when they are making mistakes while running the test.
+This new program has been implemented in all new gauges.
+These gauges have also been reinforced to increase the strength of the connection between the gauge and the pressure sensor.
+This is a great accomplishment for Phase I of the project.

 Furthermore, a new o-ring is being developed that will improve the testing and new method to clean the rim of the meter was also learned while completing the round robin testing.
-All of these changes will be made to future version of the meter and were possible because of this pooled funding.
+This new o-ring will be implemented in Phase II of the project and all pooled fund members will receive one.